 So, What Is a Cervical Herniated Disc?

-A herniated cervical disc is when one of the neck discs’ inner material (aka nucleus pulposus) from one of the discs in the neck protrudes or makes it way out of the disc’s protective layer (aka annulus fibrosus) and pinches on the nerves in the neck – This can cause painful symptoms (but not always).
+A Herniated cervical disc is when the inner material (aka nucleus pulposus) from one of the discs in the neck protrudes or makes it way out of the disc’s outer protective layer (aka annulus fibrosus) and pinches on the nerves in the neck – This can cause painful symptoms (but not always).
 The most common levels of cervical disk herniation are C5-6 and C6-7.

 The following image is a very simplified illustration of this: